-While we enjoy recalling our dreams the following day, it’s important to decipher if there’s any significance in dream meanings.
-There are many different theories when it comes to whether dreams mean something and most of those theories offer different views.
+While we often enjoy recalling our dreams the following day, it’s important to decipher if there’s any significance in dream meanings.
+There are many different theories when it comes to whether dreams mean something, and most of those theories offer different views.

-Renowned psychologist Sigmund Freud however thought otherwise.
+However, renowned psychologist Sigmund Freud thought otherwise.
 He believed that dreams revealed unconsciously repressed conflicts or wishes.
 According to Freud, dreams are imagery of a wish or impulse from childhood that has since been repressed.
 This is why Freud studied dreams to understand the unconscious mind.
 Therefore, according to Freud, your dreams reveal your repressed wishes to you.

-Although it’s impossible to pinpoint one theory, Loewenberg adds: “In my experience, people are beginning to be more open to the fact that dreams are more than random misfirings of the brain, and that they are telling us something about ourselves.”
-These may not be obvious links, for example, to lose your bag in a dream doesn’t mean you are going to lose your bag tomorrow.
+Although it’s impossible to pinpoint one theory, Loewenberg states: “In my experience, people are beginning to be more open to the fact that dreams are more than random misfirings of the brain, and that they are telling us something about ourselves.”
+These may not be obvious links, for example, to lose your bag in a dream doesn’t mean you’re going to lose your bag tomorrow.
 It would more likely mean that the dreamer feels that something important to them is missing.